> A.L. Lloyd > Songs > The Broomfield Hill

 Andy Turner sang A Wager as the 13 January 2012 entry of his project A Folk Song a Week.
 His version comes from George Maynard though he noted in his blog that he first got to know this song from Tim Hart and Maddy Prior’s album.

 Sarah Morgan sang The Broomfield Wager, accompanied by Jeff Gillett, live in front of an invited audience at The White Lion, Wherwell, Hampshire, in February 2012.
-The concert’s recording was released in the same year on their Forest Track album The Flowers and the Wine.
+The concert’s recording was released in the same year on their Forest Tracks album The Flowers and the Wine.

 Folklincs sang Broomfield Hill on their 2020 album Songs & Tunes From North Lincolnshire.
 They noted: